Wildlife & Landscapes

 • Personalized Photography Instruction

-We will spend our time in prime wildlife habitat within both national parks including places like Willow Flats, Elk Ranch Flats, Hayden Valley and the famous Lamar Valley, often referred to as the Serengeti of North America.
+We will spend our time in prime wildlife habitat within Grand Teton National Park, including places like Willow Flats, Moulton Barns, Mormon Row, Snake River Overlook, and Elk Ranch Flats – to name a few.
 This will allow ample time and opportunity to safely photograph the area’s big game and predators in addition to learning wildlife photography techniques throughout the workshop.

 This workshop has a 2-person minimum requirement to run.